pavankumar836/qaTechnicalTest/README.md

 3. Browse to the the github url :    and download the source code files
 4. Open the command line window and browse to the source code folder and run the below command mvn -Dtest=ProductTests test
-3. Maven will run the tests present in the ProductTests class and displayed the results
+5. Maven will run the tests present in the ProductTests class and displayed the results
-5. Results will be displayed on the command line
+6. Results will be displayed on the command line

+# Tested based on the following Assumptions
+1. The max price field length is 16
+2. Post requests don't return the response body
+3. Duplicate and null product name values are accepted

+# Limitations